Part 2: The Silhouette In The Shadows

 Everyone in the elegant restaurant was dressed to the nines, which made Bella even more attracted to Logan.
 He had gelled his hair back and wore a grey sweater underneath a black vest.
 His lapel had a correctly folded blue handkerchief that made his gorgeous eyes of the same color even more intense.
 The two decided on the same meal: ribeye steak, baked potato, and a caesar salad.
 Once the waiter left with their orders, Logan got right to the point.“So, tell me more about yourself,” he asked.

 “Well, that’s a pretty vague question.
 What would you like to know?” asked Bella.

 “Haha, everything would take quite a while.”
 Bella returned his smile, hoping it was just as captivating as his.

 “Good!
 I’ve got all the time in the world for you.”
 Bella knew Logan was confident in his response.
 She had finally found a date who would stay, so long as she didn’t push him away.
-Bella knew in her heart she would do anything to keep him smiling at her like he was right then
+Bella knew she would do anything to keep him smiling at her like he was right then.

 “Ok then!
 Right now I work as a nurse….”
 She went on about her work, her friends, and anything else she could think of.
 Logan never seemed disinterested.
 When they had finished their salads, Bella figured it was time to get him talking.

 “But enough about me,” she said.
 “What do you like to do for fun?”

 “I like a variety of different things, but I mostly like to be outside.
 There’s nothing like finally getting out of my stuffy office and seeing the world as it was meant to be.
 Don’t get me wrong: I love my job.
 I just wish it let me go camping more.”